 4. Unipro UGENE

-It is a unified bioinformatics toolkit which offers many functions besides editing and visualizing MSAs .
+It is a unified bioinformatics toolkit that offers many functions besides editing and visualizing MSAs .
 It is available for Windows/Linux/Mac.
 The other key features of Unigene include fast sequence search, in-silico PCR, NCBI, Genbank BLAST search, ORF finder, restriction enzyme finder, genome mapping, raw NGS data processing, visualization of BAM files, protein structure viewer, mRNA alignment, and so on.

 AliView is another alignment viewer and editor for MSAs but it is fast to operate .
 It also offers several functions such as sequence sorting by name and residues, moving sequences, codon positions, find primers in the conserved regions, alignment using MUSCLE or MAFFT.
 It imports various formats such as .fasta, .msf, .nexus, and .phy and exports alignment as an image (PNG).
 It is available for Windows/Linux/Mac.